IADesai/ontheb-rink-ofextinction/README.md

 - `archive_pipeline` contains the code for the **Archiving old data pipeline**.
 There is a single `README.md` that explains how to run the code in this directory.

 - `dashboard` contains the code for the **Interactive dashboard**.
 There is a single `README.md` that explains how to launch the dashboard.

+## Further Project Scope

+If we had more time we would consider incorporating a function to send alerts directly to the botanist concerned in looking after the wellbeing of that plant.
+In addition, when we create our dashboard we would want to add functionality so that users can input any visual bugs and this can be sent to the developers.
+To help with the developing side of the project, it would be useful to receive an alert or notification when the RDS is nearing full and how full it is.

+In terms of smaller modifications to we could present the names of the archived data on the dashboard a bit better e.g. Thu 31 Aug 2023 instead of archived_2023_08_31.csv

+To include more of the raw data we could incorporate the data on plant origin, plants on loan and plants that are missing.
+These can be used to report any missing plant data from the dashboard.
+Plant origin data can be useful to group plants from teh same origins and to compare the data in that way too.
+We could create average temperatures and soil moisture readings for each plants and then compare the new data to this average to highlight abnormal results for that specific plant.